-Therefore, there is a need for improved mutual understanding of policy inter-linkages as a basis for a whole-of-government approach, including targeted models of cooperation with Departments responsible for mandates impacting tourism.
+Therefore, there is a need for improved mutual understanding of policy inter-linkages as a basis for a whole-of-government approach.
+This includes continuous communication of the business case for tourism with Departments responsible for mandates impacting tourism as part of travel facilitation.

-Overt challenges exist as regards the fundamentals of traveller accessibility, including:
+Overt challenges exist relating to the fundamentals of traveller accessibility, including:

-- Need for enhanced ease of travel facilitation for visa requiring growth Tourism source markets, manual visa processing and inadequate visa processing capacity in some centres; - Lack of a coherent national approach to air access facilitation and air service development for the country; - Limited air and land infrastructure to support accelerated intra Africa travel; - General low investment in tourism supportive infrastructure, poor maintenance, competing infrastructure priorities, and planning and implementation taking place outside tourism prism.
+- Insufficient travel facilitation for visa requiring growth tourism source markets, manual visa processing and inadequate visa processing capacity in some centres; - Lack of a coherent national approach to air access facilitation and air service development for the country; - Limited air and land infrastructure to support accelerated intra Africa travel; and - General low investment in tourism supportive infrastructure, poor maintenance, competing infrastructure priorities, planning and implementation taking place outside tourism prism.

-Establishment of critical enablers for safe, smooth, seamless travel into and around the destination, including:
+Establishment of critical enablers for safe, smooth, seamless travel into and around the destination should entail:

-- Support the easing and digitalisation of immigration procedures including e-visa processing for key growth source markets in collaboration with the Department of Home Affairs; - Facilitate the establishment of a nationally driven air access strategy for the coordination and support of air service development for the country; - Making it easier for regional travellers to travel into and around the destination and encourage seamless travel within the SADC Region; - Economic infrastructure needs analyses per region be undertaken, and Tourism and transport plans developed to inform investment cases.
+- Supporting the easing and digitalisation of immigration procedures including e-Visa processing for key growth source markets; - Facilitate the establishment of a nationally driven air access strategy for the coordination and support of air service development for the country; - Making it easier for regional travellers to travel into and around the destination and encourage seamless travel within the SADC Region; - Economic infrastructure needs analyses per region be undertaken, and tourism and transport plans developed to inform investment cases; and - Facilitate the removal of red tape across tourism related services.